-When St. Patty's day rolls around, some local leprechauns may be looking to shake up their green beer traditions with a true Irish treasure – enter Mead.
+When St. Patrick's day rolls around, some local leprechauns may be looking to shake up their green beer traditions with a true Irish treasure – enter Mead.
 What exactly is Mead?
-It is a delicious honey wine that is made from fermented honey in lieu of grapes, along with water and yeast and has been enjoyed by Celtic nations for centuries.
+It is a delicious honey wine that is made from fermented honey instead of grapes, along with water and yeast.
+Celtic nations have enjoyed it for centuries.

 Honey Wine Throughout History

 While many countries have a heritage with honey wine interlaced throughout; Ireland, in particular, has had a long-standing love affair with Mead.
 This famed drink, believed to have been enjoyed by Irish monks during medieval times, galloped through the social circles of everyone from Irish peasants to Irish Saints and from Noblemen to the High Kings of Ireland.